-April: No major changes from march still and awesome month to fish just about everywhere but the ocean due to normally high winds, the inshore saltwater and lakes are sheltered and unaffected.
-The spinner shark migration will be in full effect and can make for some very exciting sight fishing on bait or fly.
+There are no significant changes from March, still an excellent month to fish just about everywhere - except the ocean due to typically high winds; however, the inshore saltwater and lakes are sheltered and unaffected.
+The spinner shark migration will be in full effect and can make for some exhilarating sight fishing on bait or fly.

 May is a great month to catch peacock bass, snook, and jacks.
 May also offers better days with less wind, allowing us to head offshore to the wrecks.
 Jigging and live-baiting the nearshore wrecks can produce anything from African Pompano, Sailfish, and Blackfin Tuna.
 Swamp to Sea doesn't run a dedicated offshore charter, so the days spent out there is a bonus!